Deborah Rudibaugh

 Deborah says that on May 24th, 2015, she and Jake had fought about his behavior.

-She reported that they had had an argument over the direction Jake was taking with his life.
+She reported that they had had an argument over the direction that Jake was taking with his life.

 She felt like he was close to 30 years old and he needed to get out and get a real job because the ranch wasn't a moneymaker at that point.